Home Pets Categorizer

 Training tile

-When the training is complete, click on the gear icon and select Details to view full statistics of the training process, and options for converting the trained model to run on hardware other than the architecture on which it was trained.
+When the training is complete, hover over the gear icon and select Details to view full statistics of the training process, model history, results from the test subset, and options for converting the trained model to run on hardware other than the architecture on which it was trained.

 Results from test subset